-- (2) The remuneration and other terms and conditions of service of a person transferred in terms of subsection (1) may not be less favourable than the remuneration, terms and conditions applicable to that person immediately before his or her transfer, and he or she remains entitled to all rights, benefits, including pension benefits, and privileges to which he or she was entitled immediately before such transfer. - (3) A person transferred to the NAPHISA in terms of subsection (1) remains subject to any decisions, proceedings, rulings and directions applicable to that person immediately before his or her transfer to the extent that they remain applicable. - (4) Any proceedings against such person which were pending immediately before his or her transfer must be disposed of as if that person had not been transferred.

-- (5) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), no change of employer must be regarded as having taken place when a person contemplated in subsection (1) takes up employment at the NAPHISA. - (6) When the employees referred to in subsection (1) are transferred to the NAPHISA, all assets and liabilities of the National Health Laboratory Service referred to in that subsection that were transferred to the National Health Laboratory Service in terms of item 2 of the Schedule to the National Health Laboratory Service Act, 2000 (Act No. 37 of 2000), must be transferred to and vest in the NAPHISA at the same date.
+- 20. (1) A person who is employed by the National Health Laboratory Service established by section 3 of the National Health Laboratory Service Act, 2000 (Act No. 37 of 2000), immediately before the commencement of this Act and who was transferred to the National Health Laboratory Service in terms of item 2(b) and (c) of the Schedule to the said Act must, in accordance with the Labour Relations Act, 1995 (Act No. 66 of 1995), and any applicable collective bargaining agreement with organised labour, be transferred to the NAPHISA on the date when this section takes effect. - (2) The remuneration and other terms and conditions of service of a person transferred 30 in terms of subsection (1) may not be less favourable than the remuneration, terms and conditions applicable to that person immediately before his or her transfer, and he or she remains entitled to all rights, benefits, including pension benefits, and privileges to which he or she was entitled immediately before such transfer. - (3) A person transferred to the NAPHISA in terms of subsection (1) remains subject 35 to any decisions, proceedings, rulings and directions applicable to that person immediately before his or her transfer to the extent that they remain applicable. - (4) Any proceedings against such person which were pending immediately before his or her transfer must be disposed of as if that person had not been transferred. - (5) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), no change of 40 employer must be regarded as having taken place when a person contemplated in subsection (1) takes up employment at the NAPHISA. - (6) When the employees referred to in subsection (1) are transferred to the NAPHISA, all assets and liabilities of the National Health Laboratory Service referred to in that subsection that were transferred to the National Health Laboratory Service in terms of 45 item 2 of the Schedule to the National Health Laboratory Service Act, 2000 (Act No. 37 of 2000), must be transferred to and vest in the NAPHISA at the same date.